vokimon/apunts/math/math-3n1.md

 ### Boolean with integer arithmetics

-Enable us to integrate boolean conditions into natural numbers expresions.
-Useful to eliminate formula branching.
+Expressing boolean values and operators with integer aritmethics, will be useful to eliminate formula branching for ods and even.

 Let's define a boolean integer as B€[0,1]